 High Impact Businesses

-A new nonrefundable credit is created for High Impact Business construction jobs credit for projects that meet certain criteria.
+New nonrefundable credit is created for High Impact Business construction jobs credit for projects that meet certain criteria.
 The credit is equal to 50% of the amount of income tax attributable to the construction jobs created by a High Impact Business construction project.
-The credit is increased 75% of the amount of income tax attributable to the construction jobs for projects in distressed areas.
+The credit is increased by 75% of the amount of income tax attributable to the construction jobs for projects in distressed areas.
 Credits are claimed against Illinois income tax.
-Credits may be claimed beginning with taxable years beginning on or after Jan.
+Credits may be claimed to begin with taxable years beginning on or after Jan.
 1, 2021.

 Enterprise Zone construction jobs credit